qvantel/orcd-frontend/geomap_panel/README.md

 A country's frequency can be more clearly seen by hovering the mouse hover a specific country, a popup will appear displaying its frequency of roaming calls.
 A country must have data in order for the popup to show.

+You can also zoom into the map by clicking on a region.
+The zooming will occur in several steps, let's say that you click on the country Sweden and you're current zoom state is the world.
+When clicking Sweden, you'd get zoomed into Europe.
+Clicking Sweden again (when zoomed into Europe), the map would zoom into Northern Europe and by clicking Sweden once again, you'd now be zoomed into Sweden.

+In the top left corner, you can find a breadcrumb that displays your current zoom state.
+If you click an item in the breadcrumbs, you will be zoomed out to the clicked region.

 ### Metrics
 In order to retrieve data to the plugin you'll need to setup a data source.
 The data source will need to send a country code and a value for that specific country.
 The value will represent the frequency of the country.
 We currently only support a Graphite data source, other data sources may work, but we can't guarantee it.